zuckaria/zuck/README.md

 # Data Analytical Project

 # This project is a data analysis of the AQUOS dataset.
-The goal of the project is to use the data to answer the following questions:
+The goal of the project is to use the data to improve and make better decisions for the businesses.
+AQUOS provides a better analytical platform.

-# What are the main features of the dataset?
-# What are the relationships between the features?
-# What are the insights that can be gained from the data?
-# The project is divided into the following sections:

 # Introduction
 # Data Exploration